 At the end of the warning period, SAP standards will be reviewed.
-If the student meets SAP standards, he/she will once again be coded as making satisfactory academic progress and will retain eligibility for Student Federal Aid for the next semester.
-If the student is still unable to meet the standards for SAP, he/she will no longer be eligible to receive financial aid funds at the institution until such time that he/she is able to meet the standards of SAP.
+If the student meets SAP standards, he/she will once again be coded as making satisfactory academic progress and will retain their eligibility for federal student aid for their next semester.
+If the student is still unable to meet SAP standards, he/she will no longer be eligible to receive federal student aid funds at the institution until such time that he/she is able to meet SAP standards.